Students Mentoring Staff

 The Students Mentoring Staff program matches students with a disability, medical or mental health condition to a staff member at Deakin University in a 1:1 relationship.
 Staff mentees are mentored by their matched student to better understand life as a Deakin student, and work through feedback and guidance on how they can better support students in their role.

-The program stipulates three 1-hour meetings, held on Zoom, between the staff member and student.
+The program stipulates a minimum of three, and up to five 1-hour online meetings between the staff member and student.
 Students are recognised for their important role in support equity and staff development by receiving a $50 gift voucher for each of the three meetings ($150 in total).
 Students and staff have the option to be matched with a staff member outside of their immediate course or area of study, to ensure confidentiality.

 The Office of the Dean of Students sends staff mentees optional activities or topics to follow during the meetings, or staff can use these meetings to discuss topics that are of interest to them, for example: